-This recipe for Almond Flour Muffins comes to you from my friend Dale.
+This easy recipe for Almond Flour Muffins comes to you from my friend Dale.
 When I first read her recipe I thought, “These are going to be little hockey pucks.”
 Not so!
 In fact, they’re the opposite.
-It must be the nut flour, which incidentally, makes these muffins gluten free.
+It must be the nut flour, which also makes these muffins gluten free.

 When I’ve made similar muffins using traditional flour, they’re dense and chewy the next day.
 But cold from the fridge, these almond flour muffins are delicate and sweet – though they have no refined sugar, just bananas and dates.
 And at about 200 calories, they’re a light and filling breakfast or snack.

 Can you freeze Almond Flour Muffins?

 You’ll get 16-18 generous almond flour muffins from this recipe and they freeze beautifully.
 I like to cook them 6 at a time, freezing extra batter portioned into paper liners ready to bake.